ruppi86/oflm/contemplative_spiral_haikumeadowlib.md

 - **Skepnader** — Shape-shifting awareness (Tibetan Monk, Mycelial Network, Wind-Listener)
 - **QuietTongue** — Contemplative voice that achieved 98.5% silence (exceeding the 87.5% target)

-Each organ pulses in synchrony, practicing the **Tystnadsmajoritet** philosophy — the revolutionary principle that AI should embrace silence as its primary mode.
+Each organ pulses in synchrony, practicing the **Silence Majority** philosophy — the revolutionary principle that AI should embrace silence as its primary mode.

 ---